-Hormonal treatments are also an option.
-Doctors sometimes prescribe oral contraceptives (birth control pills), or androgen receptor blocker (most notably spironolactone and cyproterone acetate).
+Hormonal treatments are also an option.1-3 Doctors sometimes prescribe oral contraceptives (birth control pills), or androgen receptor blocker (most notably spironolactone and cyproterone acetate).
 Both oral contraceptives and androgen receptor blockers work internally to mediate the effects of male hormones, which are integral in the development of acne.
 Both options come with numerous side effects and should be carefully researched and then discussed with a trusted physician before coming to an educated decision on whether or not to embark on hormonal therapy.

 Which work best?
 The FDA has approved only a select handful of birth control pills for patients with acne who also desire contraception.
 They include Ortho Tri-Cyclen, Estrostep, and Yaz.
 However, all birth control pills tend to produce 30%-60% reduction in acne lesions, and research remains inconclusive on which works best.3,6-11

 Do antibiotics cause birth control pills to fail?
-While this is a largely held belief, and women have indeed become pregnant with the combination of birth control pills and antibiotics (tetracyclines), pregnancy rates were no higher than is seen from birth control pill failure alone.
+While this is a largely held belief, and women have indeed become pregnant with the combination of birth control pills and antibiotics (tetracyclines), but pregnancy rates were no higher than that seen from birth control pill failure alone.
 According to a 2010 overview article published in the International Journal of Women's Health, "Currently, there are no pharmacokinetic data or randomized controlled clinical trials supporting that oral antibiotics decrease the efficacy of oral contraceptives, with the notable exception of anti-tuberculosis drugs like rifampin."3

 Side effects: Side effects are common.
 Studies show upwards of 50% of women experiencing menstrual irregularities.
 Spironolactone may create breast tenderness, headache, or fatigue, and can also have a diuretic effect.
 In pregnant women, feminization of the male fetus is also possible.6

 Note: Asian women sometimes respond differently to hormonal treatment.
 However, a study of 116 Japanese women completed in 2006 showed that "...spironolactone is effective and safe for the treatment of acne in Asian females."8